-This document contains Hardy Fisher’s policy on modern slavery and human trafficking and its statement under section 54 of the Modern Slavery Act 2015.
+This document contains In Diverse Company’s policy on modern slavery and human trafficking and its statement under section 54 of the Modern Slavery Act 2015.

 Forced or compulsory labour, human trafficking and other kinds of slavery represent some of the gravest forms of human rights abuse in any society.
-We all have a responsibility to be alert to the risks in both the Hardy Fisher business and our supply chain.
+We all have a responsibility to be alert to the risks in both the In Diverse Company business and our supply chain.

-This statement sets out the approach that Hardy Fisher ltd have either already taken during the financial year to 31 December 2018, or intend to take during the current financial year, to prevent modern slavery and human trafficking in its business and supply chains.
+This statement sets out the approach that In Diverse Company ltd have either already taken during the financial year to 31 December 2020, or intend to take during the current financial year, to prevent modern slavery and human trafficking in its business and supply chains.

 We are seeking to apply the policies and procedures detailed in this statement across relevant parts of the business but acknowledge it may take time to achieve consistent standards, especially overseas and within our supply chains.

-Hardy Fisher is a dynamic international business and IT consulting company with expertise in business and technology strategy and delivery, organisational transformation, private equity, venture capital and business incubation.
+In Diverse Company is a dynamic international People and Technology company with expertise in business and technology strategy and delivery, organisational transformation, diversity and inclusion and organisation development.
 Our people specialise in delivering innovative and commercial, solutions to business and technology challenges.
-In Diverse Company is also a trading name of Hardy Fisher Ltd., In Diverse Company partners with businesses who want to accelerate their commercial success.
+In Diverse Company partners with businesses who want to accelerate their commercial success.
 Using a unique methodology and incorporating data science and human expertise, data is analysed from the past, to make recommendations for the future, ensuring there is focus on D&I in its broadest sense.
 In Diverse Company helps clients make decisions that will impact significantly, and measurably, on their business performance.
-Services include D&I ROI, an audit of what is currently going on in an organisation, and what their future may look like, this includes gaining data insights from employee data, assessments and surveys, interviews and focus groups, D&I solutions including coaching, leadership development, and other workshops.
+Services include Include LXP, D&I Maturity Model, D&I ROI, D&I solutions including coaching, leadership development, and other workshops.
 Support can also be provided in strategy development and consultancy.

-We have a growing team predominantly based in the UK but operating internationally with a diverse client base across the public and private sectors.
+We have teams based in the UK, Ukraine, India and the US with a diverse client base across the public and private sectors.
 We are committed to providing an inspiring and rewarding place to work and this is at the heart of our business strategy.
 We comply with all relevant local minimum age and wage laws and do not employ child labour.

 As a responsible employer, we take the welfare of our employees seriously.
 Our whistleblowing policy encourages employees to report wrongdoing (including exploitation) in any form.

-In common with many other businesses operating in our industry, depending on the size and scale of the projects we are involved in our supply chain can potentially be complex; there are sometimes multiple tiers of suppliers between Hardy Fisher (as the main contractor) and the source of the materials and labour we use.
+In common with many other businesses operating in our industry, depending on the size and scale of the projects we are involved in our supply chain can potentially be complex; there are sometimes multiple tiers of suppliers between In Diverse Company (as the main contractor) and the source of the materials and labour we use.

-We are aware that the biggest slavery and human trafficking risks for Hardy Fisher lie in our supply chains, particularly the supply chains of our sub-contractors in higher risk jurisdictions and we monitor and review our processes with all our suppliers to ensure we mitigate risk wherever possible.
+We are aware that the biggest slavery and human trafficking risks for In Diverse Company lie in our supply chains, particularly the supply chains of our sub-contractors in higher risk jurisdictions and we monitor and review our processes with all our suppliers to ensure we mitigate risk wherever possible.

 We provide training to our staff in order to ensure a sound comprehension of the risks within our business, our clients and supply chains of modern slavery and human trafficking.